IshikaKirpalani11/stars_crawler/README.md

 Hot/cold data separation

-Possible migration to a distributed SQL database
+Migration to distributed SQL databases if required

 API Efficiency

 GraphQL query batching

-Backoff and retry strategies
+Exponential backoff & retries

 Priority-based crawling for active repositories

 🧬 Schema Evolution for Future Metadata

-To support additional GitHub metadata (issues, PRs, comments, reviews, CI checks):
+To support additional GitHub metadata such as issues, pull requests, comments, reviews, and CI checks:

 Introduce separate tables per entity

 Use append-only models for comments and events

-Store aggregated counts on parent entities
+Store aggregated counts at the parent level

 Example: